 - a crime not being detected.

 The withholding of consent itself may, on occasion, constitute a concern.
 In such circumstances, the practitioner will need to make a judgment as to whether the withholding of consent, coupled with the original concern, increases the level of need/risk to the extent that the requirement to override consent is necessary.

 It may be necessary to refer to interagency safeguarding procedures for information on working with resistant families.

 More information about information sharing, national guidelines is available from the Department for Education website.

-Completed Common Assessment Framework (CAF) forms can be sent by secure email to the CAF Admin team.
-If you have a Suffolk County Council email address (for example: firstname.lastname@example.org) you can attach the completed form to an email and send it to email@example.com
+Completed CAF forms can be sent by secure encrypted email to the CAF Admin team, or if you have a Suffolk County Council GCSX mailbox (for example: email@example.com) you can attach the completed form to an email and send it to firstname.lastname@example.org.

-If you do not have a Suffolk County Council email address, you will either need to request a secure and encrypted email from CAF Admin, or post the completed assessment to CAF Admin using the following method:
+If you do not have a Suffolk County Council GCSX email address, please fax or post the completed assessment with consent to CAF Admin using the following method: